Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 Now that you understand how to make training and testing data changes to improve the model, you are ready to start working on your model.

 To start working on your model, replace the sample data supplied with this repo with data for your project.
 Start with small data sets that replicate the language and acoustics that the model will encounter.
 For example, record audio on the same hardware and in the same acoustic environment as the end solution so that any incompatibilities can be sorted before investing in a larger data set.
 More audio data can be added at any time using the tools and documentation in this solution.
 As the data set gets larger, make sure it's diverse and representative of your project's scenario.

-Visit [advanced customization](./4-advanced-customization.md) to use alternative branching strategies, change the file structure, and more.

-## Further reading

 See the following documents for more information on this template and the engineering practices it demonstrates: